gavinlyonsrepo/sensors_PICO/extra/doc/bmp280/README.md

 ## Connections

-The Sensor uses SPI or I2C for communication's.
+The Sensor uses SPI or I2C for communication with the pico.

 ### SPI Connections